Ictp/Repozer/README.md

-- IMPORTANT: Right now, I do not have found an hook to the add/remove/edit Material event, so if you add/remove/edit Materials the Repozer Catalog wont know that! :( The suggeste way to solve the issue is a CRONJOB that, once a day for example, checks for edited Conferences and re-index them.
+- IMPORTANT: Right now, I do not have found an hook to the add/remove/edit Material event, so if you add/remove/edit Materials the Repozer Catalog wont know that! :( The suggested way to solve the issue is a CRONJOB that, once a day for example, checks for edited Conferences and re-index them.
 I've prepared a python script that achieve this: manage/updateMaterials.py So, last suggested STEP: